ayatokura/ai-openscale/cloud-tutorial-adv.md

 - Configures {{site.data.keyword.aios_short}} to monitor that deployment
 - Provides seven days' worth of historical records and measurements for viewing in the {{site.data.keyword.aios_short}} Insights dashboard.

-You can also configure the model for continuous learning with Watson Studio and Spark.
+You can also configure the model for continuous learning with {{site.data.keyword.
+DSX}} and Spark.

 ## Introduction
 {: #crt-intro}